-SA-2T extends over 3 provinces, i.e. Chiang Rai, Phayao, and Chiang Mai (some part).
+SA 2T extends over 3 provinces, i.e. Chiang Rai, Phayao, and Chiang Mai (some part).
 They are classified as the Upper North Strategic Group (Lanna Group consists of Chiang Mai, Chiang Rai, Lampang, Lamphun, Phayao, Phrae, Nan, and Mae Hong Son).
-Three main strategies were formulated for this sub-area.
+Three main strategies were formulated for this sub-area, which are presented as follows:

-- (1) Proactive Strategy: To build a new economic base - 1st strategy: To develop and promote the sub-area as an economic centre linking with Greater Mekong Sub-region (GMS) and South Asia; - 2nd strategy: To develop an economic gateway for trading and tourism with neighbouring countries; - 3rd strategy: To build a new economic base on the basis of culture and knowledge-based economy. - (2) Improvement Strategy: To create value added of the existing economic base - 1st strategy: To promote handicrafts that are unique and of internationally accepted excellence for niche markets by embracing the Lanna culture to create the identity and legend, thus resulting in value-added commodities; - 2nd strategy: To encourage tourism network to create new attractions out of the tourism resources within groups of provinces as well as linkage with GMS countries; - 3rd strategy: To improve the efficiency in agricultural production by creating diversity and new management concept. - (3) Sustainable Development Strategy: To ensure sustainability of existing and new economic bases
+- Proactive Strategy: To build a new economic base - 1st strategy: To develop and promote the sub-area as an economic centre linking with Greater Mekong Sub-region (GMS) and South Asia; - 2nd strategy: To develop an economic gateway for trading and tourism with neighboring countries; and - 3rd strategy: To build a new economic base on the basis of culture and knowledge-based economy. - Improvement Strategy: To create value added of the existing economic base - 1st strategy: To promote handicrafts that are unique and of internationally accepted excellence for niche markets by embracing the Lanna culture to create the identity and legend, thus resulting in value-added commodities; - 2nd strategy: To encourage tourism network to create new attractions out of the tourism resources within groups of provinces as well as linkage with GMS countries; and

-1st strategy: To preserve the Lanna cultural base;

-2nd strategy: To uphold its status of natural resources base through rehabilitation and sustainable management of natural resources;

-3rd strategy: To build security in border areas as well as safety of life and properties of people and tourists;

-4th strategy: To develop human resources.
+- 3rd strategy: To improve the efficiency in agricultural production by creating diversity and new management concept. - Sustainable Development Strategy: To ensure sustainability of existing and new economic bases - 1st strategy: To preserve the Lanna cultural base; - 2nd strategy: To uphold its status of natural resources base through rehabilitation and sustainable management of natural resources; - 3rd strategy: To build security in border areas as well as safety of life and properties of people and tourists; and - 4th strategy: To develop human resources.

-Institutional capacity
+2.2.
+Institutional Capacity

-In Thailand 1, the BDP Unit established under the Thai National Mekong Committee (TNMC) leads the efforts.
+In Thailand, the BDP Unit established under the Thai National Mekong Committee (TNMC) leads the efforts.
 The Unit manages day-to-day activities on BDP and as an organ at the national level, coordinates the work with other key stakeholders within the country.
 Within the Unit, in addition to the Unit Head, there are other key staff, including the BDP Coordinator who is assisted by a full-time BDP National Specialist (a local and external consultant).
 BDP within the Thai context is steered by a multi-agency BDP National Working Group (NWG) comprising of members from TNMC member ministries/line-agencies.